Vermonster/malkovich/README.md

 # Malkovich

-Facilitates developing and deploying Puppet modules with Capistrano.
+Makes it reasonably easy to develop and deploy Puppet modules using Capistrano.
 Also includes a convenience for Vagrant.

 This is a work in progress.
 Currently targets Ubuntu 12.04.